Land Acknowledgement

 Resources

-At our December BIPOC Mental Health Collective session, community members created a list of mental health resources, which can be viewed here
+At a BIPOC Mental Health Collective session, community members created a list of mental health resources, which can be viewed here.

 All services and programming are open to any student regardless of race, color, or national origin.